 Which costs more?
 A deck or a Patio?

-While there is some overlap between the high end materials and the low end materials; in general decks are more costly than patios.
+While there is some overlap between the high end materials and the low end materials; in general decks are more costly.
 For example, you can build a basic concrete slab for around one third of the cost per square foot of a basic pressure treated pine deck.
 Many backyards require a concrete pump truck to get the concrete to the pouring area.
 Even after adding around $700 for that, you will still save money with a patio.
 Of course, the particular materials used (discussed elsewhere on this site) can vary these costs greatly, whether a deck or a patio.

 The Bottom Line